Review of the Reviews

 If it was a calculated provocation by the Belfast-born chef, the front-page photos and column inches in The Times and other national papers meant it was the PR coup of the year, raising his own profile, awareness of the Bittern, and even perhaps a renewed appetite for the fabled long lunches of yesteryear.
 Much of the coverage was antagonistic (Hilary Rose in The Times accused Corcoran of being out of touch, fatuously declaring that “nobody goes out to lunch Monday to Friday any more”), but if only a tiny proportion of the hundreds of thousands of readers take his side and decide to pay a visit to the Bittern, he will feel himself justified.

-Much of the restaurant’s retro schtick – booking only by phone or letter (!), cash only – is certainly a pose, but one designed to create an atmosphere and drive enthusiasm for a ‘proper’ restaurant, which seems fair enough.
-Although oenophiles might feel justifiably aggrieved that the lack of a wine list (Corcoran simply recommends wines at your price-point) robs them of one of the pleasures of eating out.
+Much of the restaurant’s retro schtick – booking only by phone or letter (!), cash only – is certainly a pose, but one designed to create an atmosphere and drive enthusiasm for a ‘proper’ restaurant lunch.
+This seems fair enough, although oenophiles might feel justifiably aggrieved that the lack of a wine list (Corcoran simply recommends wines at your price-point) robs them of one of the pleasures of eating out.